 Astigmatism is a common, usually mild, and generally easily treatable imperfection in the curvature of your eye.
-The condition can cause blurred vision at distance and near.
+The condition can cause blurred vision at a distance and near.

 Presbyopia happens naturally in people as they age.
-The eye is not able to focus light directly on to the retina due to the hardening of the natural lens.
-Aging also affects muscle fibers around the lens making it harder for the eye to focus on up close objects.
+The eye is not able to focus light directly on the retina due to the hardening of the natural lens.
+Aging also affects muscle fibers around the lens making it harder for the eye to focus on up-close objects.
 The ineffective lens causes light to focus behind the retina, causing poor vision for objects that are up close.
 When you are younger, the lens of the eye is soft and flexible, allowing the tiny muscles inside the eye to easily reshape the lens to focus on close and distant objects.

-This is caused from an allergen that gets into the eye, such as dust, pollen, or pet dander.
+This is caused by an allergen that gets into the eye, such as dust, pollen, or pet dander.
 Most cases are red and itchy.
 In extreme cases, marked swelling of the eyelid or white part of the eye may occur.

 These are caused by UV damage to the lens inside of your eye.
 Symptoms of cataracts include decreased vision, cloudy vision, and glare while driving at night.
 Surgery is needed to treat cataracts.

-Occurs in persons with diabetes, which causes progressive damage to the retina, the light sensitive lining at the back of the eye.
+Occurs in persons with diabetes, which causes progressive damage to the retina, the light-sensitive lining at the back of the eye.
 It is a serious sight-threatening complication of diabetes and is the result of damage to the tiny blood vessels that nourish the retina.
 They leak blood and other fluids that cause swelling of retinal tissue and clouding of vision.
 If left untreated, diabetic retinopathy can cause blindness.

 Characterized by small black or clear lines/dots/spots that move in the vision, these are common in many patients, especially after the age of 50.
-A sudden increase of these floaters is a concern and should be examined immediately, especially if there is associated flashes of light.
+A sudden increase of these floaters is a concern and should be examined immediately, especially if there are associated flashes of light.

 A condition that affects the optic nerve.
 Typically it affects the peripheral vision first but can lead to total vision loss.
 This is a very slow, painless disease so often it can be unnoticed by patients until vision loss is severe.
 Routine eye exams are the best way to prevent early glaucoma damage.